dennisdevio/milestone-project-2/README.md

 - [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Bootstrap 5 was used to implement a responsive mobile-first design on the website.

 ## Testing
+Due to time constraints and several difficulties along the way I had to minimize the scope several times.
+I would ideally have implemented more weather information such as humidity, cloudiness and wind.
+Ultimately the website achieved its purpose when tested for all user stories, it is live and working so I am pleased with the result.

+Testing was done for all user stories on the following devices and operating systems:

+- Manually tested on Android on a Fairphone 3,
+- Manually tested on Linux Mint on an Acer Swift 3 Laptop.
+- Manually tested on Windows 10 on an Asus Desktop.

+- Tested on Iphone 5, 6 and 'X' using Firefox Devtools.

+- Test on an Ipad and Nexus Tablet using Firefox Devtools.

 Results from Lighthouse performance test
 ![results_2021_06_08_lighthouse_report_viewer](https://github.com/tetrapak-dev/milestone-project-2/blob/master/assets/images/results_2021_06_08_lighthouse_report_viewer.png)

+After doing the Lighthouse test the first time I got a score of 93% for best practices, which whas the lowest scored category.
+The report suggested that should implement a color theme meta tag which I did but it did not improve my score.
+I consequently removed it since I think it looks better without a color theme.
+Furthermore I tried to improve the score of 93% by troubleshooting console.log errors that came up but those errors turned out to be due to the external style sheet for the Google Map on the site.
+I left it like it is in the end since I did not manage to fix that issue.
+Overall the score I good so am okay with the result.

 Results from W3C Markup Validator test
 ![results_w3c_markup_validator](https://github.com/tetrapak-dev/milestone-project-2/blob/master/assets/images/results_w3c_markup_validator.png)

+After doing the html validator test the first time the only issue was one stray </i> tag which I removed and then the test came back clear.

 Results from W3C CSS Validator test
 ![results_w3c_css_validator](https://github.com/tetrapak-dev/milestone-project-2/blob/master/assets/images/results_w3c_css_validator.png)

+The CSS validator test result came back clear with no issues at all.

 Results from JSHint Validator test
 ![results_jshint_ javascript_validator.png](https://github.com/tetrapak-dev/milestone-project-2/blob/master/assets/images/results_jshint_%20javascript_validator.png)

+The JavaScript validator test came back with one error at first, I had missed a semicolon at the end of a statement which I fixed.
+Several warnings came up about the new ES6 syntax but no major issues were present in the code.

 #### Bugs Fixed
 - The Font Awesome icons wouldn't work at first.
 I discovered that Font Awesome had changed their procedure so after insert a script to the HTML document it worked as expected.